gelistir/pyutil/README.md

 # pyutil
 Tests will not pass on your local machine as we create and drop a database on a dedicated Lobnek server.
+To address this problem point the MongoClient in test.config to a running MongoDB instance.

 ![Alt text](portfolio.png)